22 Oct Structural Racism & Breast Cancer Deaths Among Black Women in Chicago

 Anne Marie Murphy, PhD

 Dr. Murphy’s extensive career has focused on a wide range of healthcare issues from state financing and budgeting to public health, consumer safety, and strategies to reduce the number of uninsured.
-Currently, she is the Executive Director of the Metropolitan Chicago Breast Cancer Task Force (soon to be named Equal Hope) and Board Member of Healthy Communities Foundation.
+Currently, she is the Executive Director of Equal Hope and Board Member of Healthy Communities Foundation.
 In 2011, Dr. Murphy was named a Champion in the fight against breast cancer by the White House.
-In 2017, the Task Force was honored by the Hearst Population Health prize with an honorable mention for its impactful work improving population health and eradicating health inequity.
-Prior to joining the Task Force, Dr. Murphy worked for the State of Illinois and focused on women’s health, welfare policy, patient safety, and healthcare initiatives.
+In 2017, Equal Hope (the Metropolitan Chicago Breast Cancer Task Force, at the time) was honored by the Hearst Population Health prize with an honorable mention for its impactful work improving population health and eradicating health inequity.
+Prior to joining Equal Hope, Dr. Murphy worked for the State of Illinois and focused on women’s health, welfare policy, patient safety, and healthcare initiatives.

 Anne Marie earned a Bachelors Degree in Natural Sciences (Honors) from Trinity College Dublin, Ireland, and a Ph.D. in Molecular Genetics from the Johns Hopkins University in Baltimore, Maryland.